danny-baker/deploy-beast-datascience-vm/README.md

 ![successful deploy](https://user-images.githubusercontent.com/12868840/112634272-4f9b0300-8e32-11eb-81b6-9ebd42d17dd6.PNG)

-Above: If you see something like this in thte Azure CLI after patiently waiting for 2 minutes.
+Above: If you see something like this in thte Azure CLI after patiently waiting for 2 minutes you are looking good.

+Login to Azure Portal and take a look at your new infrastructure!

 ### 10. Connect to the machine over the browser via Jupyter Hub!